bluedevil2k/Jiffy/README.md

 Jiffy
 =====

 Jiffy is a quick and easy Java Web App Framework for highly scalable applications.
-(Apache 2.0 License)

 The Basics
 =====

 Jiffy is designed to allow you to quickly create a scalable and performant web application using Java.
-It's inspiration comes after working with other frameworks like Java's Play! framework, Ruby on Rails, and PHP's CodeIgniter.
+Its inspiration comes after working with other frameworks like Java's Play! framework, Ruby on Rails, and PHP's CodeIgniter.
 It's design goals are simple:

 * Allow intro-level and moderate-level Java programmers to use it